macchiato-dev/ristretto/README.md

 The inner `srcdoc` sandboxed iframe can have sandboxed iframes within it, to keep parts of the notebooks separate.
 How deeply nested they can be depends on the browser.

-It also uses postMessage to allow the notebook to set the title of the web page, and in the future will allow the code to do other things like initiate upload, download, and navigation, with user interaction.
+It also uses postMessage to allow the notebook to set the title of the web page.

 ### The Notebook Collection